k1d4/Mal-Analysis/README.md

 # To Run Malware Tool

-Compile all the Java files to run the analysis, then run Java analysis.
+Compile all the Java files to run the analysis, then run `java Analysis`.

 This will present you with 5 options: